jdeschamps/htSMLM/guide/configuration.md

 - **Acquisitions - Bright field**: Choose among the mapped GUI properties that have two states.
 Originally aimed for a bright-field LED array, this parameter is used by a specific type of acquisition (Bright-field).
 Before a Bright-field acquisition, the selected GUI property is set to its on state, a single frame is recorded, and the property is finally set to its off state.

-- **Acquisitions - Bright field**: Select the "Z stage focus locking" property if it has been mapped in the Properties tab.
+- **Acquisitions - Focus stabilization**: Select the "Z stage focus locking" property if it has been mapped in the Properties tab.
 This allows the acquisition controller to turn on or off the focus stabilization depending on the designed experiments.

 - **Activation - Default feedback**: Default value of the parameter controlling the speed at which the pulse length (or power) of the activation laser is increased when the Activation script is running.
 A higher value leads to a faster increase.